How to maintain good mental health during winter? – Telemundo New York (47)

 — Juliana Sánchez Trujillo, Wellness and Creativity Coach.

-“It is about redirecting the mind and focusing it on what we have, on what is working, because when the mind appreciates what we have today there is more fullness, more satisfaction and it generates a better state of mind, often depression and Anxiety comes from focusing on what we don’t have and not what makes us happier,” said Juliana Sánchez.
+“It is about redirecting the mind and focusing it on what we have, on what is working, because when the mind appreciates what we have today there is more fullness, more satisfaction and it generates a better state of mind.
+Many times depression and Anxiety comes from focusing on what we don’t have and not what makes us happier,” said Juliana Sánchez.

 THE MOVEMENT OF THE BODY